jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 A base that that is a union of the functionality needed in the derived classes, instead of containing just the basic functionality.

-Consider moving code to the derived classes that need it, delegating to different helper classes instead of putting everything in the base class, or as a last resort add intermediate inheritance levels, gradually extending functionality.
+Consider moving code to the derived classes that need it, delegating to different [`Helper classes`](patterns.md#helper) instead of putting everything in the `base class`, or as a last resort add intermediate inheritance levels, gradually extending functionality.

 `< TODO: Rephrase this and make it part of the main text: You should use inheritance to share behavior / private implementation, not as a way make methods available from multiple places, or to give a generalized name to a set of types, even though they still have separate unique behavior.
 You should also not create a base class, that is about a side-issue, because then you have reserved your one inheritance slot with something unimportant. >`